top of page

 Description - (What If: 34 Turns) General Thomas planned on a double envelopment of the Confederate position when he attacked on December 15th.
 With the Confederates in a weakened state, could a frontal attack that day have broken their lines and ended the battle in a single day?
 Hood, however, sensed that Thomas might take advantage of his weakened condition and two days earlier recalled all forces to combat this new threat.

 Analysis - It doesn't get much better for the Confederates than this at Nashville.
-With only a single day to do battle you don't need to worry about any long-term attack plans the enemy may conjure up.
-The Federals and Confederates have an equal number of cavalry in this battle though the Federals are much better armed.
-Play it if you have an itch for a shorter Nashville better with a better chance of success.
+With only a single day to do battle the Confederates can possibly hold out.
+Play it if you have an itch for a shorter Nashville scenario better with a better balance.

 51.png